zhiiiyang/zhiyang/content/publication/HiLDA/index.md

 publication_types:
 - "2"
 summary: We propose a hierarchical latent Dirichlet allocation model (HiLDA) for characterizing somatic mutation data in cancer.
 The method allows us to infer mutational patterns and their relative frequencies in a set of tumor mutational catalogs and to compare the estimated frequencies between tumor sets.
-tags: [R, JAGS, Bayesian inference, R package]
+tags:
+- R
+- JAGS
+- Bayesian inference
+- R package
 title: HiLDA - a statistical approach to investigate differences in mutational signatures
 url_code: "https://github.com/USCbiostats/HiLDA"
 url_dataset: "https://osf.io/a8dzx/"